SocialBook User Guide

 Examples:

-• delete 1,2 followed by undo will add persons at index 1 and 2 back to that index on SocialBook.
+• delete 1,2 followed by undo will add these previously deleted persons back to SocialBook.

 • clear followed by undo will retrieve back the uncleared SocialBook.

-• edit 1 n/John followed by undo will change name back to what it was before.
+• edit 1 n/John followed by undo will change name back to what it was previously.

 Exiting the program: exit